Bourbon Origin Story

 Just north of Paris, a house known as Stone Castle was built in 1790 by Thomas Metcalf for Spears, which along with a springhouse and storehouse still stand today.

 After a “long dry spell,” so to speak, that started with and lingered long after Prohibition, Hartfield & Co. took up the mantle in 2014, producing bourbon from its three-story historic downtown distillery, along with tour experiences.
+A small batch distillery, Hartfield & Co is the first licensed distillery in Bourbon County since Prohibition.
+Because of this, their philosophy is to preserve the tradition of a Pre-Prohibition style bourbon, that emulates the profile of how the spirit would have tasted over 100 years ago.

 We’re also an hour or less from distilleries in Lexington, Georgetown, Winchester, Maysville, Lawrenceburg and Versailles, so consider us your hub for bourbon experiences!